Skip to content ↓

 Spoken language, reading (word reading and comprehension), writing (transcription and composition) and grammar.
 Pupils will study a range of writing genres including: non-fiction, fiction and poetry.

-- All Classes perform a play every year and drama skills are explicitly taught and developed
+• All Classes perform a play every year where drama skills are explicitly taught and developed.

-- We understand the importance of inspiring children to read for pleasure and do this by using a wide-range of literature (having an ongoing 'class novel', every class maintaining a reading corner, every class using the school library, local library visits, daily reading lessons)
+• We understand the importance of inspiring children to read for pleasure and do this by using a wide-range of literature (having an ongoing 'class novel' read aloud by the teacher daily; every class maintaining a reading corner; every class using the school library; local library visits and daily reading lessons).

-- Teachers develop units of work linked to specific genres and use excellent books and texts as a basis for analysis, exploration and enjoyment
+• Teachers develop units of work linked to specific genres and use excellent books and texts as a basis for analysis, exploration and enjoyment.
+English lessons are taught widely through our thematic topics as we think a topic approach makes learning more engaging and relevant.

-- We have developed handwriting criteria and follow a scheme of semi-cursive handwriting called Penpals, pupils can work towards achieving a special pencil, pen or fountain pen.
+• We have developed a handwriting criteria and follow a scheme of semi-cursive handwriting called Penpals, which is taught weekly in every class, pupils can work towards achieving a special pencil, pen or fountain pen.

-- We promote the use of film and digital literacy
+• We promote the use of film and digital literacy and link our English to Computing where we can.